 Why do wolves travel in packs?

 Wolves travel in packs for a few reasons.
-As discussed, wolves can take down prey that is much larger than them by hunting together.
+As discussed, wolves can take down prey much larger than them by hunting together.
 A wolf pack will attack an animal with the same or less body mass than the wolf pack combined.

 By traveling together, wolves can defend their territory against other wolves and predators.

 Can wolves survive alone?

 Wolves are social animals and live in packs.
 Wolves can be on their own when looking for a new pack at two to three years old.
-Wolves that are on their own have some different characteristics from wolves in packs.
+Wolves on their own have different characteristics from wolves in packs.
 Wolves in packs will mark their scent around and at the edges of their territory, whereas lone wolves will not.

 Are gray wolves dangerous?